rpm-software-management/dnf-plugins-core/doc/system-upgrade.rst

 The ``system-upgrade`` command also performes additional actions necessary for the upgrade of the system, for example an upgrade of groups and environments.

-..
-WARNING:: The ``system-upgrade`` command is not supported on the RHEL distribution.

 --------
 Synopsis
 --------